cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl delete deployment <deployment-name>

+## Logging

+By default, each container may send information to the stdout/stderr streams.
+These are all managed by Kubernetes and available to you.
+To view the logs, you need to specify the particular pod name, which means you need to get the current running pod list.

+1. View the logs for the provider application.
+    ```
+    kubectl get pods -o wide
+    kubectl logs -f <provider pod name>
+    ```

+Press Ctrl-C to end the tail of the log.

 ## Creating Services

 As the pods have dynamically assigned private IPs that can change at any time, it would be difficult to expose them to the outside world without telling the user